jtswsr0123/smartcontract-lottery/README.md

+using chainlink VRF to randomly choose the winner of a lottery.
 1. users can enter lottery with ETH based on a USD fee
 2. An admin will choose when the lottery is over
 3. the lottery will select a random winner